rinziv/crexdata-public/CREXDATA System Components/NeRF Learning and Visualization (TUC)/nerf_learning_visualization_tuc/README.md

 ---

 ## Acknowledgments
 This research is supported by the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 101092749, project [**CREXDATA**](https://crexdata.eu/).
+This contribution is provided on behalf of the [**Technical University of Crete (TUC)**](https://www.tuc.gr/en/home).

 We sincerely thank the members of the [Deutsches Rettungsrobotik Zentrum (DRZ)](https://rettungsrobotik.de/), for supporting the data acquisition and providing the aerial dataset used in this work.